abdullahmunir24/SavorySmart/README.md

 # SavorySmart - Crafting a Versatile Recipe Website

 Welcome to SavorySmart, your ultimate destination for crafting, discovering, and sharing versatile recipes.
 SavorySmart is built using **React**, **Firebase**, and leverages various APIs to offer you an exceptional culinary experience.
-Whether you're looking for recipe inspiration, nutritional information, or a platform to share your own culinary creations, SavorySmart has it all.
+Whether you're looking for recipe inspiration, nutritional information, generating you meal plans or searching for nearby restuarants.
 ## Table of Contents

  * Getting Started